Howard tops hedge fund rich list as wealth hits 1.5 billion pounds

 LONDON (Reuters) - Star trader Alan Howard has cemented his place as the wealthiest hedge fund manager in this year’s Sunday Times Rich List with a jump in his net worth, after further profits from his main hedge fund.

-The Switzerland-based Howard, co-founder of Brevan Howard and one of the industry’s most media-shy managers, grew his total wealth by 100 million pounds to 1.5 billion pounds, according to the Sunday Times Hedge Fund Rich List.
+The Switzerland-based Howard, co-founder of Brevan Howard and one of the industry’s most media-shy managers, grew his total wealth by 100 million pounds to 1.5 billion pounds ($2.29 billion), according to the Sunday Times Hedge Fund Rich List.

 Howard, 49, has benefited from an 18 percent jump in assets at Brevan - one of the world’s biggest hedge fund managers - to $40 billion since the end of 2011, boosted by investment gains and client inflows.